 If the CSV file contains headers with the names that BOMIST expects, they will be automatically mapped.

 When exporting a table, only the visible columns will be exported.
 The sorting and grouping of the table is respected when exporting it (if applicable).

 When exporting to CSV or JSON, you can simply copy the data to the clipboard, this way avoiding creating a new file.

 When exporting to PDF, the name of the table and other relevant text (e.g. descriptions) are automatically added into it in other to provide a better context.

-Similarly to tables, all trees are exportable by default and only some are importable.
+Similarly to tables, all trees are exportable by default but only some are importable.

-Contrary to table-like data, there isn't a standard or commonly used format to represent trees.
+Contrary to table-structured data, there isn't a standard or commonly used format to represent trees.
 However, we believe text files with tabbed content are a simple but effective solution to this.